What is App Masking and what do we need it for?

-Continue reading “FSLogix Container (Office/Profile) in Citrix Environments”
+Continue reading “FSLogix App Masking in Citrix Environments”

-On September 19, Citrix Virtual Apps and Desktops (CVAD) version 1909 was released.
+On December 18, Citrix Virtual Apps and Desktops (CVAD) version 1912 was released.
 Following a little guide to the update to the latest version.

 Link to Citrix Virtual Apps and Desktops Documentation

-Continue reading “Workspace Environment Management Version 1912”
+Continue reading “Upgrade to Workspace Environment Management Version 1912”